boustrophedon/taskerizer/README.md

 below not yet implemented:
 `tkzr done` or `tkzr complete` marks the current task as complete, and chooses a new one at random.
 `tkzr skip` skips the current task, returning it to the task list.
 `tkzr break` skips the current task and chooses a task marked as a break at random.

-It is also used to change the probability with which break tasks are selected.
+# Other features I'd maybe like to do

+- Explicitly time-box all tasks and automatically skip to the next task when time is up.
+	- I suppose we would simply ask "did you complete this task? y/N" upon the next execution of any tkzr command, and then choose the next task.